 What You Need to Know Before You Visit Jtree

-- There is no cell service in the park.
-Although one of our RVer friends told us they found some small patches to stream a show.
+• There is no cell service in the park.
+Although one of our RVer friends told us they found some small patches to stream a show, we’ve never had any luck with it.
 Download your google maps and keep a park map handy.

-- Get the America the Beautiful Pass to save money.
-An annual costs less if you plan on visiting Jtree more than once or plan on visiting two national parks within a one year period.
+• Get the America the Beautiful Pass to save money.
+An annual pass costs less if you visit Jtree more than once or visit two national parks within one year.

-- March – May has the best weather, but visitation is the highest.
+• March to May has the best weather, but visitation is the highest.
 It’s great for wildflowers and is peak climbing season.
 If you come on a weekend, expect crowds.
-In the summer, temps get up to the hundreds, but you can still explore in the mornings and evenings and take an AC break mid-day.
+Temps get up to the hundreds in the summer, but you can still explore in the mornings and evenings and take an AC break mid-day.

-- Late April – late July – Best stargazing and astrophotography since the galactic center is visible longer.
+• Late April to late July for the best stargazing and astrophotography since the galactic center is visible longer.

 What to Bring

-- Bring enough drinking water.
+• Bring enough drinking water.
 There aren’t many places in the park where you can get water.
+If you’re there multiple days, you can always do a supply run in town or drive out daily for what you need.

 Joshua Tree Attractions You Can't Miss